List of electoral wards in Swansea: 2022 ward changes

 Fifteen ward boundaries would be unaffected (though with a few name changes): Bishopston, Bonymaen (now Bon-y-maen), Cwmbwrla, Fairwood, Landore, Llansamlet, Mayals, Morriston, Mynyddbach (now Mynydd-bach), Penclawdd, Penderry, Penllergaer, Sketty, Townhill and Uplands.

-The large Mawr ward ceased to exist, it's communities divied amongst neighbouring wards and a new ward of Pontlliw and Tircoed created.
+The large Mawr ward ceased to exist, its communities divided amongst neighbouring wards and a new ward of Pontlliw and Tircoed created.
 A Mumbles ward was created by merging the Newton and Oystermouth wards.
 A Llwchwr ward was created by merging Kingsbridge, Lower Loughor and Upper Loughor.
 A new Waterfront ward was created from parts of the Castle ward and St Thomas ward.
 A new Waunarlwyd ward was created from part of Cockett.
 Dunvant, Killay North and Killay South were merged to create a Dunvant and Killay ward.
 The Gorseinon and Penyrheol wards were combined to become Gorseinon and Penyrheol.

 Pre-2022 wards

 Prior to a 2021 ward boundary review, the city was divided into 36 electoral wards.
 Most of these wards were coterminous with communities (parishes) of the same name.
 Each community can have an elected council.
 The following table lists pre-2022 council wards, communities and associated geographical areas.
 Communities with a community council are indicated with a '*':